Type 2 Diabetes Comprehensive Care Clinic

 What other healthcare providers might I see in clinic?

-- Stavra Xanthakos MD, pediatric gastroenterologist who can evaluate patients for fatty liver disease
+- Stavra Xanthakos MD, pediatric gastroenterologist who can evaluate patients for fatty liver disease and other gastroenterology concerns

 - Michael Helmrath MD, pediatric surgeon who can discuss if Bariatric Weight Loss Surgery is the right option for you